nnail0/cachelab-b-f25/datalab-b-exp.typ

 === GenAI

-For the genAI section of the code, ChatGPT 5 mini (with intelligence) was handed the entire PDF, in addition to some instructions I provided to it:
+For the genAI section of the code, ChatGPT 5 mini (with intelligence) was handed the entire PDF, in addition to some instructions provided to it:

 #block(
   fill: luma(230),